Luton Town F.C.: Formation and election to the Southern League (1885–1890)

 Initially based at Excelsior's ground, Dallow Lane, Luton Town began making payments to certain individual players in 1890.
 The following year, Luton became the first club in southern England to be fully professional.
 The club was a founder member of the Southern Football League in the 1894–95 season and finished as runners-up in its first two seasons.
 It then left to help form the United League and came second in that league's inaugural season before joining the Football League (then based mostly in northern and central England) for the 1897–98 season, concurrently moving to a new ground, Dunstable Road.
-The club continued to enter a team to the United League for two more seasons, winning the title in the1897–98 season.
+The club continued to enter a team to the United League for two more seasons, winning the title in the 1897–98 season.
 Poor attendance, high wages, in addition to the high travel and accommodation costs that resulted from Luton's distance from the northern heartlands of the Football League crippled the club financially; it became too expensive to compete in that league.
 A return to the Southern League was therefore arranged for the 1900–01 season.